Undocumented & DACA Students

 ITINs allow individuals ineligible for an SSN to:

-• Report their earnings to the IRS
+- Report their earnings to the IRS

-• Open interest-bearing bank accounts with certain banks
+- Open interest-bearing bank accounts with certain banks

-• Conduct business in the U.S.
+- Conduct business in the U.S.

-Get more information about entrepreneurship
+Get more information about entrepreneurship.

-• Handshake: SSU's job search board where students can apply to various job and internship opportunities both on and off-campus.
+- Handshake: SSU's job search board where students can apply to various job and internship opportunities both on and off-campus.
 Undocu/DACA-friendly.

-• Parker Dewey: Paid micro-internships (no SSN required) working directly with an entrepreneur or supporting a large enterprise.
+- Parker Dewey: Paid micro-internships (no SSN required) working directly with an entrepreneur or supporting a large enterprise.

-• Internship/Fellowship Resource Sheet
+- Internship/Fellowship Resource Sheet

 FAQs

 Independent contractors usually offer their services to the general public and are people who are in an independent trade, business, or profession.
-Interns will generally receive guidance and direction from the employer, including daily job duties, training, and coaching
+Interns will generally receive guidance and direction from the employer, including daily job duties, training, and coaching.

-According to the Equal Employment Opportunity Commission (EEOC), the governmental agency that handles discrimination cases, undocumented workers are, with a few exceptions, entitled to the same protections and relief as documented workers under federal anti-discrimination statutes.
+According to the Equal Employment Opportunity Commission (EEOC), the governmental agency that handles discrimination cases, undocumented workers are, with a few exceptions, entitled to the same protection and relief as documented workers under federal anti-discrimination statutes.

 If you are an undocumented worker who has been harassed or discriminated against, you should follow the same steps as other workers to file a discrimination complaint.
 EEOC will not, on its own initiative, inquire into a worker's immigration status, nor consider an individual's immigration status when determining whether a discrimination charge has merit.